 All clubhouse programs are offered at no cost to members and their guests.

 Why Should I Join?

 Cancer being a part of your life is not your choice.
 How you live your life with cancer is.
 At Gilda’s Club, you will find support, understanding, information and a community to positively enhance your cancer journey.

 How Do I Join?

 Joining is easy!
-Call your clubhouse at 502-583-0075 or leave us a message to schedule a Welcome 101 and guided tour.
+Call 502-583-0075 or leave us a message to schedule a Welcome 101 and guided tour.
 Then we’ll sit with you and design a customized plan to provide the support that best suits your needs.
-If you have a large family or a group, we can schedule a newcomers meeting just for you.
+If you have a large family or a group, we can schedule a Welcome 101 meeting just for you.

-In 2004, after eight months of extensive research in Louisville to ensure there was no similar local organization, a dream began to take shape - a vision of a place for families and individuals touched by cancer to come learn, share, and laugh.
+In 2004, after eight months of extensive research in Louisville to ensure there was no similar local organization, a dream began to take shape –a vision of a place for families and individuals touched by cancer to come learn, share, and laugh.
 The personal cancer experiences of several community leaders who supported each other during and after their own cancer journeys led them to ask, “What do other people do?”
-The answer they found: Gilda’s Club, a national organization with more than 20 affiliates operating in North America.
+The answer they found: Gilda’s Club, a national organization with 38 affiliates operating in North America.

 What followed was a three year labor of love for Gilda’s Club Louisville’s Founding Board.
 With the faith of National City Bank, the vision of Henry Potter and Associates, and the generosity of community, the Gilda’s Club Louisville clubhouse became a reality, as did the Gilda’s Club program housed within it.
 The red doors opened to the public in August, 2007.